viamrobotics/docs/docs/architecture/_index.md

 Imagine you have a wheeled rover with two motors, a GPS unit, and a camera, controlled by a single-board computer (SBC) such as a Raspberry Pi.

-The motors, GPS, and camera each require software drivers so that signals can be sent to or from them from your board.
+The motors, GPS, and camera each require software drivers so that the board can send signals to them and receive signals from them.
 These drivers are called _{{< glossary_tooltip term_id="component" text="components" >}}_.
 There is also a _component_ for the board itself that allows Viam software to communicate with the pins on the board.